snebel/map_share/README.md

 Creating and sharing custom Google `maps` between `users`

-- Keep track of places by category
+- Create custom maps with markers and info windows
 - Send your maps to other users
+- Request a copy of another user's map
 - Merge maps to create overlays
 - Selectively add places from one map to another